Structure theorems for actions of homeomorphism groups: Orbit classification theorem

 \begin{proof}[Proof of Theorem \ref{thm:orbit_classification}] We begin with the homeomorphism group case, the diffeomorphism case being analogous.

-\para{Homeo case} Suppose that $\Homeo_c(M)$ acts nontrivially on a finite-dimensional CW complex $N$.
+\para{Homeo case} Recall as usual that $M$ denotes a manifold without boundary.
+Suppose that $\Homeo_c(M)$ acts nontrivially on a finite-dimensional CW complex $N$.
 If $M$ is compact, then Theorem \ref{thm:ac_homeo} implies the action is continuous, so for any $x \in N$, the stabilizer $G_x$ of $x$ under the action is a closed subgroup of $\Homeo_c(M)$, and the orbit of $x$ gives a continuous, injective map from $\Homeo_c(M)/G_x$ into $N$.
 By Lemma \ref{Invariance}, the stabilizer $G_x$ is a small quotient subgroup (of codimension at most $\di(N)$) so by Theorem \ref{thm:small_quotient_homeo}, $\Homeo_c(M)/G_x$ is homeomorphic to a cover of $\Conf_n(M)$ for some $n$.

 If $M$ is not compact, we need to employ an additional argument.
 To simplify notation, let $A = G_x$ be the point stabilizer of the action on $N$.
 The goal is again to show that there is a finite set $X\subset M$ such that